Awasa Sidama Region, Ethiopia Travel Guide

 Cultural norms in Awasa are worth observing for a smooth visit.

-Handshakes are a common greeting, typically with a slight bow for elders or respected individuals.
+Handshakes are a typical greeting, typically with a slight bow for elders or respected individuals.
 Use both hands for a respectful handshake.
 Greetings are often extended, including inquiries about family and well-being.
 Modest dress, with modest attire, is advisable throughout Ethiopia.

 Ethiopia is a patriarchal society.
 Women traveling alone are generally safe but might notice more attention.
 Public displays of affection are not common.